2025 Holy Cross Crusaders football team

-The 2025 Holy Cross Crusaders football team represent the College of the Holy Cross as a member of the Patriot League during the 2025 NCAA Division I FCS football season.
-The Crusaders are led by second-year head coach Dan Curran and play at the Fitton Field in Worcester, Massachusetts.
+The 2025 Holy Cross Crusaders football team represented the College of the Holy Cross as a member of the Patriot League during the 2025 NCAA Division I FCS football season.
+The Crusaders were led by second-year head coach Dan Curran and played at the Fitton Field in Worcester, Massachusetts.

+The Holy Cross Crusaders drew an average home attendance of 13,931, the 13th-highest of all NCAA Division I FCS football teams.